Urbine/PostWizardX3/docs/source/config_mgr.rst

 .. code:: ini

     [general_config]
-    # Consider whether or not ImageMagick is enabled before using next-gen image formats.
     pic_format = .webp
-    # Make sure to capitalise "True" and "False" to avoid IncorrectConfiguration exceptions.
     imagick_enabled = False
     conversion_quality = 80
-    # Fallback image format if ImageMagick is not enabled or not found.
-    # This is usually the source format of the thumbnails or
-    # images you download and plan to utilise on WP.
     fallback_pic_format = .jpg
     website_name = <YOUR_SITE_DISPLAY_NAME>
     domain_tld = <TLD>